codemix/yii2-dockerized/README.md

  * Set a tag name for the base image in `./build/docker-compose.yml`
  * Use the same tag name in `./Dockerfile` in the main directory
  * Optionally add more PHP extensions or system packages in `./build/Dockerfile`
+ * Choose a timezone in `./build/Dockerfile`.
+This is only really relevant if you want to enable crond, to let the jobs run at correct local times.

 To build the base image, again go to the `./build` directory and run: